alphastrata/mechanise/README.md

 ## Goals:

 - Easy-to-use API.
-- Convenient methods for generating content using the Gemini API.
+- Convenient methods for generating content.
 - Have these goals met by llms predominantly writing most of the code.

 ## Usage